Charoen Pokphand Foods PCL

 Disclosure of investment in circular solutions

-The company does not disclose this information.
+The company does not disclose information.

 Targets to increase share of manure under circular initiatives

-The company does not disclose this information.
+The company does not disclose information.

 Company Engagement